LaurenceWarne/mc-biome-viewer/README.md

 | p   | ```mc-biome-viewer-forward-y```    | Move the camera upwards one chunk                |
 | j   | ```mc-biome-viewer-centre-camera``` | Centre the camera at the prompted world coordinate |

-You can move from biome to biome using the usual text movement commands and information about the chunk the cursor is on will be displayed in a label in the bottom left corner (see above).
+You can move from biome to biome using the usual text movement commands and information about the chunk the cursor is on will be displayed in a label in the bottom left corner (see the image above).

 ## Installation